edubart/nelua-lang/docs/pages/overview.md

 The niltype is the type of `nil`.

-Niltype type is not useful by itself, it's only useful when using with unions to create the optional type or for detecting `nil` arguments in [polymorphic functions](#polymorphic-functions).
+The niltype is not useful by itself, it is only useful when using with unions to create the optional type or for detecting `nil` arguments in [polymorphic functions](#polymorphic-functions).
 {:.alert.alert-info}

 ### The "type" type

 The `type` type is the type of a symbol that refers to a type.
-Symbols with this type is used at compile-time only, they are useful for aliasing types:
+Symbols with this type are used at compile-time only.
+They are useful for aliasing types:

 ```nelua
 local MyInt: type = @integer -- a symbol of type 'type' holding the type 'integer'